dm9gp/Colpitts-PCB/README.md

 		C = 560 pF
 		fRes = 3.702 MHz

-C1 and C2 should make for the oscillation around 3.700 MHz when L1 is .3 µH but didn't in my first tests.
-I measured a frequency too close to 3.800 MHz, that is the Upper band edge in Europe for the 80m HAM Radio Band, so it is not allowed and hence not of use to build a Transmitter for experimental use.
+C1 and C2 should make for the oscillation around 3.700 MHz when L1 is 3.3 µH but didn't in my first tests.
+I measured a frequency too close to 3.800 MHz, that is the Upper band edge in Europe for the 80m HAM Radio Band, so it is not allowed and hence not of use to build a Transmitter for experimental use in Europe.

 I found by measuring my Ceramic Capacitors that they tend in general to have LESS capacitance than their label says.
 Hence C3.
 With C3 I got a nice sine wave @ 3.740 MHz, in the 80m HAM Radio Band, but just.